Facebook Pixel - PageView Event

 Seniors and CalFresh: Millions are Eligible, but Many are Not Taking Advantage

-Seniors are one of the most vulnerable populations to suffer from food insecurity.
+Seniors are among the most vulnerable populations to food insecurity.
 CalFresh and the LA Regional Food Bank can help.

 In the most populated counties in California, millions of seniors in Los Angeles County are losing out on the benefits of CalFresh.
 While the cost of living continues to rise, seniors on a fixed income sacrifice food and their overall well-being to make ends meet.